On the Temple Steps - Bhaktapur, Nepal

 Besides the Batsala Durga, at Durbar Square you’ll also find several other temples and structures including among others the Lion Gate, the Statute of King Bhupatindra Malla, the Tajelu Temple, and the famous Nyatapola Temple.
 This latter temple is a five-story pagoda shrine built in 1702 by King Bhupatindra Malla.
 It stands on a five-terraced platform and is one of the tallest pagodas in the world.

 The “Pottery Square” just southwest of the Taumadhi Tole is also worth a visit.
-The entire area is often covered with pots drying in the sun.
-Potters hunker beside huge whirling platforms that spin black clay into vessels of all sizes and shapes.
-Women sun the pots and dry and winnow grain while their children play.
+The square is dominated by pots laid out to dry in the sun.
+Potters squat beside large whirling platforms to spin their black clays into different sizes and shapes.
+The women dry the pots in the sun and winnow the grain, while watching their children play out in the open.[10]

 The Peacock Window at Dattatraya Square is another point of interest.
 It is the most famous woodcarving of Bhaktapur and an icon of Nepal.